Lambton, NSW, Australia

-Steve Clisby’s life has been about breaking down barriers.
+Steve Clisby’s career has been about breaking down barriers.
 Growing up as a young black man in a largely segregated 1950s America.
 Creating an unlikely life for himself bringing soul music to Europe.
 Holding on to a love of jazz to carve out a 50 year career in a world besotted with rock n roll.
 Taking the leap to audition for The Voice while holding true to his musicianship.
 Collaborating with Thundamentals, Hermitude and Chew Fu at the age of 68.
-Working on a new album with Bootsy Collins slated for 2016.
 Nobody told Steve Clisby he couldn’t.
 So he did.

 A novice to fame, but not to music, Steve Clisby spent over sixty years as a musician, living an inspirational life in the US, Europe and finally in Australia following his muse and love of rhythm & blues and jazz before finding his breakthrough moment.

-With a childhood in the 1950s, Clisby battled racist attitudes and hardship, gaining a strength of character which meshed with a work ethic and love of music inherited from his mother.
+With a childhood in the 1950s, Clisby battled racist attitudes while never allowing it to be an excuse and gained a work ethic and love of music from his mother (who has just celebrated her 103rd birthday!).
 Relentlessly spinning vinyl classics from female legends of jazz such as Ella Fitzgerald, Sarah Vaughan and Carmen McCrae, she cemented Clisby’s early appreciation for unique and soulful vocal interpretations.

 A record deal, a string of hits and numerous television appearances cemented the group as the African American soul voice in Europe, touring alongside Chaka Khan, Hot Chocolate, Kool and the Gang, Santana, Frank Zappa and Taj Mahal.